-We recognise the four areas of SEN identified in the new Code of Practice (September 2014)
+We recognise the four areas of SEN identified in the new Code of Practice (September 2014 and updated 2015)

 - Communication and Interaction

 - Cognition and Learning

-- Social, mental and emotional health
+- Social, emotional and mental health

 - Sensory/Physical

-We are also mindful that other factors that are not SEN may impact on progress and attainment, for example of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arises from special educational needs.
+We are also mindful that other factors that are not SEN may impact on progress and attainment, for example

+- Disability (disability alone does not constitute SEN)

+- Attendance and Punctuality

+- Health and Welfare

+- EAL

-- Disability (disability alone does not constitute SEN) - Attendance and Punctuality - Health and Welfare - EAL - Being in receipt of the Pupil Premium Grant - Being a Looked after Child (a child in care) - Behaviour (behaviour alone without an identifiable cause is not SEN)
+- Being in receipt of the Pupil Premium Grant

+- Being a child in care (CIC)

+- Behaviour (behaviour alone without an identifiable cause is not SEN)

 The identification and assessment of the special educational needs of children whose first language is not English requires particular care.
-Where there is uncertainty about a particular child, a teacher will look carefully at all aspects
+Where there is uncertainty about a particular child, a teacher will look carefully at all aspects of the child's performance in different subjects to establish whether the problems are due to limitations in their command of English or arise from special educational needs.